QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

-By incorporating this well-established class of examples into our framework and understanding it in light of the SymTFT, we gain new insights into several aspects of the AdS/CFT correspondence.
+By incorporating the AdS/CFT correspondence, the best-established example of holography, into this framework and understanding it in light of the SymTFT, we gain new insights into several aspects of the correspondence.
+Since the claims of this paper carry different logical status, we list here the main results, together with the precise sense in which each is established.